-BVES will implement Technosylva's WFA-E and WRRM models in 2023 and 2024 respectively, which will serve as a risk enterprise system.
+BVES implement Technosylva's WFA-E and WRRM models in 2023 and 2024 respectively, which will serve as a risk enterprise system.
 The WFA-E model was completed in the first quarter of 2023 and is now in use.
-BVES-Technosylva delivered WRRM in 2023 and BVES expects to begin to fully integrate it in 2024.
-These completions along with the addition of the DIREXYION models initial implementation will allow BVES to significantly improve its modeling and risk limiting decision-making capabilities in 2024.expects to have the WRRM in place in early 2024.
-These completions along with their initial implementation will allow BVES to show significant progress in its 2024 WMP Update.
+Technosylva delivered WRRM in 2023 and BVES expects to begin to fully integrate it in 2024.
+These completions along with the addition of the DIREXYION models initial implementation will allow BVES to significantly improve its modeling and risk limiting decision-making capabilities in 2024.
 Technosylva staff have established controls for updating the models, maintaining configuration control, ensuring the updates are correct (testing and quality assurance process) and implementing the updates.
 This process is formal and BVES staff is alerted prior to any updates.